Rosa Luxemburg: Spartacist uprising and murder

 In early January 1919, a second revolutionary wave swept Berlin.
-The dismissal of the popular but radical police chief of Berlin, Emil Eichhorn, by the Ebert government sparked a mass demonstration on 5 January, organized by the Revolutionary Shop Stewards, the left-wing of the Independent Social Democrats (USPD), and the KPD.
+The dismissal of the popular but radical police chief of Berlin, Emil Eichhorn, by the Ebert government sparked a mass demonstration on 5 January, organized by the Revolutionary Shop Stewards, the left wing of the Independent Social Democrats (USPD), and the KPD.
 The demonstration was far larger than expected, and a Revolutionary Committee, including Liebknecht, was hastily formed to lead the movement.
-This so-called Spartacist uprising was not a planned putsch by the KPD.
+This Spartacist uprising was not a planned putsch by the KPD.
 Luxemburg initially thought it a mistake, believing the moment was not yet ripe for an overthrow of the government, but once the masses were on the streets, she felt it was the duty of revolutionaries to support them.
 In Die Rote Fahne, she passionately urged the workers on.